LeoGuillon/project-dashboard/README.md

 # project-dashboard
-R dashboard to present my research project about IDF Curves of British Columbia
+R dashboard to present my research project about IDF Curves of British Columbia.

+To visualize :
+- clone the repository/download the .zip file
+- open the .hmtl file in your favorite browser